Skip to content

 indicator_names: dict[str, str] property

-Return a dictionary of available indicators.
-Keys are the commonly used abbreviations, and values are the corresponding full indicator names.
+Returns a dictionary of available performance indicators.
+The keys are commonly used abbreviations, and the values are the corresponding full indicator names.
+The computed indicator values are treated as performance metrics of the model.
+Available abbreviations:

 Parameters: